Sehol X7

 The Sehol X7 or previously the Sol X7 or Jiayue X7 is a mid-size crossover SUV that was produced by JAC Motors under the Sehol brand and Jiayue brand respectively.
 Originally it was launched as the Jiayue X7 in 2020, the crossover is essentially an extensive facelift of the Refine S7.
 By October 2020, the crossover was rebadged as the Sol X7.
 The Sol X7 and Jiayue X7 were sold alongside each other for a brief period before the Jiayue brand was discontinued.
 As of 2021, the Sol vehicles were badged as Sehol.

-It is also marketed in Mexico as the JAC Sei 7 Pro and in Iran as the KMC K7.
+It is also marketed in Iran as the KMC K7.

 Overview

 The Sol X7 or Jiayue X7 is a mid-size crossover that was positioned above the compact JAC Jiayue X4 crossover in the Jiayue product series.
 Despite the model essentially being an extensive facelift of its predecessor, the Refine S7, the Jiayue X7 is the first crossover product of the JAC passenger car layout in the 3.0 era according to officials.